Healing Binge Eating with Internal Family Systems (IFS) Therapy

 Social pressure

-Binge eating isn't just a physical issue, it's deeply emotional.
-Many people use food to soothe pain or silence difficult feelings, which can create a cycle of emotional eating and self-criticism.
+Binge eating isn't just a physical issue; it's deeply emotional.
+Many people use food to soothe pain or silence difficult feelings.
+This can create a cycle of emotional eating and self-criticism.

 What is Internal Family Systems (IFS) Therapy?